mosta-a5/SolarStepper/README.md

 License details: [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/)

 ## 🙌 Credits
-Created by Mostafa Zakaria.
+Created by Mostafa Alakhreety.
 Please credit the original author when using or modifying this project.